Finding Legal Help

 - JUDGE DAVID N. MORTENSEN

 Judge Michele M. Christiansen Forster was appointed to the Utah Court of Appeals in June 2010 by Gov. Gary Herbert.
 Prior to her appointment, Judge Christiansen Forster had been serving as a Third District Court Judge since May 2007.
 Judge Christiansen Forster received her law degree from the University of Utah College of Law in 1995.
 She then served as a judicial law clerk for one year with the Honorable Tena Campbell, United States District Court Judge for the District of Utah, following which she joined the Salt Lake law firm of Parsons Behle & Latimer.
-In March 1998, Judge Christiansen Forster joined the United State Attorney's Office, District of Utah, as an Assistant United States Attorney.
+In March 1998, Judge Christiansen Forster joined the United States Attorney's Office, District of Utah, as an Assistant United States Attorney.
 In January 2005, she was appointed executive director of the Utah Commission on Criminal and Juvenile Justice and in July of 2006, Judge Christiansen Forster became general counsel to Gov. Jon M. Huntsman, Jr. During her tenure in the Governor's Office, Judge Christiansen Forster co-chaired the Utah Methamphetamine Joint Task Force and chaired the Utah Sexual Violence Council.
 She served as a member of the Guardian Ad Litem Oversight Panel, the Utah Sentencing Commission Executive Committee, the Utah Substance Abuse and Anti-Violence Coordinating Council, the Governor's Violence Against Women and Families Cabinet Council, the Initiative on Utah Children in Foster Care, and the Access to Justice Council.
-Judge Christiansen Forster is an adjunct professor at the University of Utah S. J. Quinney College of Law, currently serves as Co-chair of the Utah State Bar's Pro Bono Commission, on the Executive Board of Women Lawyers of Utah, on the Salt Lake County Bar Association Executive Committee, as a member of the Utah Sentencing Commission, the Judicial Council's Ethics Advisory Committee, and is chair of the Judicial Council's Commissioner Conduct Committee.
-8-18
+Judge Christiansen Forster is an adjunct professor at the University of Utah S. J. Quinney College of Law, and currently serves as Co-chair of the Utah State Bar's Pro Bono Commission and on the Salt Lake County Bar Association Executive Committee.
+The judge is the past-president of the David K. Watkiss-Sutherland II Inn of Court, and previously served on the Executive Board of Women Lawyers of Utah, the Judicial Council's Ethics Advisory Opinion Committee, and as the chair of the Judicial Council's Commissioner Conduct Committee.
+8/20

 Judge Diana Hagen was appointed to the Utah Court of Appeals in June 2017 by Governor Gary R. Herbert.
 Prior to her appointment, Judge Hagen was the First Assistant United States Attorney for the District of Utah.
 In 1998, she received her law degree Order of the Coif from the University of Utah S.J.
 Quinney College Of Law, where she was a member of the National Moot Court Team and the Utah Law review editorial board.
 Following law school, she served as a law clerk for United States District Court Judge Tena Campbell and then began her practice at the law firm now known as Parr, Brown, Gee & Loveless.
 In 2001, she joined the appellate section of the United States Attorney's Office and later became the Appellate Chief, a position she held for nearly ten years.
 Judge Hagen has served as president of Women Lawyers of Utah, the David K. Watkiss-Sutherland II Inn of Court, the Salt Lake County Bar Association, and the Utah Chapter of the Federal Bar Association.
 She also spent many years as an adjunct professor at the University of Utah S.J.
 Quinney College of Law, where she taught appellate practice and coached intercollegiate moot court teams.
-She has been recognized with a Utah Philanthropy Day Heart & Hands Award for her volunteer work with Girl Scouts of Utah, was named the S.J.
+She has been recognized with a Utah Philanthropy Day Heart & Hands Award in 2014 for her volunteer work with Girl Scouts of Utah, was named the S.J.
 Quinney College of Law's 2015 Alumna of the Year, and received the FBA Utah Chapter's Distinguished Service Award in 2017.
-Judge Hagen currently serves as chair of the Judicial Branch Education Committee and as an ex officio member of the Utah Bar Commission representing Women Lawyers of Utah.
-12/17
+Judge Hagen currently chairs both the Judicial Branch Education Committee and the Oversight Committee for the Office of Professional Conduct, and serves as the appellate judge designee for both the Utah Sentencing Commission and the Utah Commission on Civic and Character Education.
+8/19

 Judge Ryan M. Harris was appointed to the Utah Court of Appeals in June 2017 by Governor Gary R. Herbert.
 Prior to his appointment, Judge Harris served as a trial judge in the Third District Court for nearly six years, where he served as the Associate Presiding Judge.
 While a trial judge, Judge Harris also served on various committees, including the Advisory Committee on Model Civil Jury Instructions and the Small Claims Jury Committee.
 Judge Harris also twice received the Judicial Excellence Award from the Litigation Section of the Utah State Bar.
 Judge Harris graduated magna cum laude and with University honors from Brigham Young University in 1995, and graduated with distinction from Stanford Law School in 1998.
 Upon graduating from law school, Judge Harris served as a judicial clerk to the Honorable Stephen H. Anderson of the United States Court of Appeals for the Tenth Circuit.
 Following his clerkship, Judge Harris practiced law in Salt Lake City at the firm of Jones, Waldo, Holbrook & McDonough, where in addition to maintaining a civil trial practice he also served on the firm's board of directors and executive committee.
 Judge Harris also worked as an adjunct professor of law at the University of Utah's S.J.
 Quinney College of Law.
 Prior to his appointment to the Third District Court, Judge Harris served as a small claims judge for eight years.
 Judge Harris is a past chairperson of the Litigation Section of the Utah State Bar.
 8/17